CalArcher/top-coin/README.md

 ## Acknowledgments

-Thank you to fellow 100 Devs folks, especially GC on Discord for doing a code review with me on my project, and for helping me with a few React challenges I faced.
+Thank you to fellow 100 Devs folks, especially a helpful Discord user for conducting a code review with me on my project, and for helping me with a few React challenges I faced.
 Also, a big thanks to [octoshrimpy](https://github.com/octoshrimpy) for helping me with the site's favicon, and countless random troubleshooting sessions.